 A nutrient dense base of spinach, rocket (arugula) and watercress mixed with a simple balsamic dressing, topped with beetroot, shredded leftover turkey, juicy clementines, avocado, goats cheese and pomegranate.

-- Greens - We have used a mixture of spinach, rocket and watercress as we find it gives the salad a nice iron boost, but it has plenty of flavour too.
+- Greens - We have used a mixture of spinach, rocket and watercress as we find it gives the salad a nice iron boost to this turkey salad, but it has plenty of flavour too.

 - Beetroot - This gives lots of chunky texture to the salad.
 We just used store bought cooked beetroot (not pickled), however you could roast your own if you prefer.
 You could also swap it for roasted vegetables like in our Winter Salad.